dynamsoft-docs/barcode-reader-docs/programming/features/use-region-predetection.md

 # How To Use Region Predetection

-DBR can automatically detect barcodes in a Region of Interest (ROI) through configuration parameters.
-For example, in the case of small barcodes in a large image, if the background of the image itself is not very complicated and the barcode is clear, then the time to process the entire image is relatively fast.
-You can use region detection to pre-detect the ROI of the large image to get several areas where the barcodes may exist to reduce processing time.
-You can enable region detection by configuring the parameter  [`RegionPredetectionModes`]({{ site.parameters_reference }}region-predetection-modes.html#regionpredetectionmodes).
+Dynamsoft Barcode Reader (DBR) can automatically detect Region of Interest (ROI) from image.
+For example, in the case of small barcodes in a large image, if the background of the image itself is not very complicated and the barcode is clear, then the time to process the entire image is relatively slow.
+To reduce processing time, you can enable region detection by configuring the parameter  [`RegionPredetectionModes`]({{ site.parameters_reference }}region-predetection-modes.html#regionpredetectionmodes) to detect the ROI from the large image to get several areas where the barcodes may exist, the further process will only be applied on these ROIs instead of the entire image.
 DBR currently supports three area detection modes and supports setting multiple modes at the same time.

 ## Black & White or Gray Barcode on a Colored Background